matthewngai/ChromeTranslate/README.md

 # Chrome Translator

-Chrome extension that translates highlighted words with text to speech voice.
+A Chrome extension that translates highlighted words with text to speech voice.

 # Install